CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 * `find Dory` <br>
   Returns `Shark & Dory` and `dory`

 * `find Nemo Dory` <br>
   Returns all tasks that contain `Dory` or `Nemo`

 #### Deleting a task : `delete`

-You can delete tasks that are no longer required.<br>
+You can delete tasks that you no longer want to keep track of.<br>
 Format: `delete INDEX...`

 > * Deletes the task at the specified `INDEX`.